 Elements and Evaluation of Highly Effective Instruction - Patricia Poelke

 Key objectives of this Module include: Exploration of state and legal issues related to staff supervision and evaluation, and their implications for the supervisor‘s role and the school leader‘s role as instructional leaders.
 Within this context, various models for instructional staff supervision and evaluation are investigated, including those for teachers, student support personnel, and co-/extra-curricular staff.
 The state-approved teacher evaluation documents and effective implementation will be the focus.

-Improving Instructional Programs, Assessments, and Learning for All Students - Anne Thorpe
+Improving Instructional Programs, Assessments, and Learning for All Students - Dave Powers

 Key objectives of this module include: A review of current research on effective standards-based methodologies, curriculum, and instructional practices with a particular focus on understanding the expectations of the Common Core and its implications for teaching and learning in the 21st Century.
 Emphasis is placed on the expectation that all students will achieve state standards regardless of diverse needs.
 Strategies are investigated for guiding instructional staff to improve programs, instruction, student support services, and student learning.

 Creating a Safe and Orderly Environment for Student Learning - Tammy Jackson

 Key objectives of this Module include: Building an understanding of the societal issues that impact student safety and well-being, socio-emotional development and academic learning, and the importance of safe and orderly school environments that are conducive to learning for all students.
 Emphasis is placed on proactive research-based school-wide approaches and classroom practices for developing a safe, caring, and productive learning community that embraces diversity of staff, students, and community.
 Topics addressed include: State and federal laws; classroom management and school-wide curriculum approaches; social-emotional learning; staff, family, and community involvement; and human relations and conflict resolution.